LukasL97/openai-pinecone-search/article.md

 > The president in the political system of Angola holds almost absolute power.
 They are the head of state and head of government, as well as the leader of the winning party or coalition.
 The president appoints and dismisses members of the government, members of various courts, the Governor and Vice-Governors of the Nacional Angolan Bank, the General-Attorney and their deputies, the Governors of the provinces, and many other key positions in the government, military, police, intelligence, and security organs.
 The president is also responsible for defining the policy of the country and has the power to promulgate laws and make edicts.
 However, the president is not directly involved in making laws.

-While this is already impressive, it has to be mentioned that we cheated a little, as we used a Wikipedia article as our document for testing the system.
+While this is already impressive, it has to be mentioned that we cheated a little, as we used Wikipedia articles as our documents for testing the system.
 As the OpenAI model was trained on publicly available internet content, it is likely that it has seen this exact article and would have been able to answer the question anyway, even without receiving the document as part of the input prompt.